Fedjmike/fcc/readme.markdown

   - `volatile`
   - `register` storage class

-The compiler is advanced enough to selfhost much of itself with the rest compiled with GCC.
+The compiler is advanced enough to self-host much of itself with the rest compiled with GCC.
 As the compiler matures experimental additions to the language considered are:

 - Type polymorphism as in ML/Haskell
 - Lambdas/closures